Quantum Walker in Presence of a Moving Detector: Summary

 \section{Summary}

 In this work we have studied the detailed effect of a detector in a quantum system from the aspect of Quantum Random Walk.
 As there are enormous number of experiments on QRW going on in recent years, the role and limitations of detectors is becoming a very important aspect as indicated in several studies.
 Like QQW, here also it is evident that the occupation probability of sites may be enhanced compared to IW by removing the detector and placing it at a different position.
 This is a purely quantum mechanical effect.
 However, this is not true always.
 If the efficiency of the detector, placed for example at a site towards right, is high, which means it can act longer, then the occupation probability cannot approach the IW picture on the right.
 It also depends on the initial position of the detector.
-For a particular initial condition the walker cannot go beyond $x_D$ upto a time $t_D=x_D+2n$.
+For a particular initial condition the walker cannot go beyond $x_D$ up to a time $t_D=x_D+2n$.
 After that as the detector has hopped to another position, for $t>t_D$, the walker has increased freedom to move beyond $x_D$ but is again restricted by the new position $(x_D)_1$.
 In this way the walker gets its freedom towards right in steps.
 From Fig. \ref{Multi} and Fig. \ref{2DsS_Multi}, it is obvious that most of the contributions to $x_D$ and beyond come from the density of walkers close to it.
-This is because the occurrence probability far away from $x_D$ are not much affected by the removal of the detector.
+This is because the occurrence probabilities far away from $x_D$ are not much affected by the removal of the detector.
 At larger times after the replacement of the detector, the occupation probability distribution approaches the IW picture.
 This effect is prominent for small $n$ and very large $s$.
-First the local hill like structures closest to $x_D$ smoothed out and at later times slowly the further parts are affected.
+First the local hill like structures closest to $x_D$ smooths out and subsequently further parts are affected.
 However, for large $n$ and small $s$, the MDQW approaches SIW.
-Another important limiting case is when we have infinite jump for the detector, i.e., $s \rightarrow \infty$.
-This case will give results similar to QQW as in \cite{goswami} and is checked here.
+Another important limiting case is when we have infinite jump for the detector, i.e., $s \rightarrow \infty$ which give results similar to QQW.
+It is also checked that as $s>>s_{max}$, the $F(n)$ values obtained as in Fig. \ref{ff0sat_s} are in good agreement to the results obtained in \cite{goswami}.